EpiCompBio/welcome/notes_technical_documentation_tools.rst

 You can also run Rmd files with command line parameters like (f_, g_, h_).
 This is the main tutorial_.

+Check the reference_ guide and article templates_ for Rmarkdown.

 .. _a: https://www.r-bloggers.com/jupyter-and-r-markdown-notebooks-with-r/

 .. _b: https://www.datacamp.com/community/blog/jupyter-notebook-r#gs.b5ENsjE